aimeos/aimeos-docs/src/config/admin-jqadm/type.md

 The allowed characters of the class name are A-Z, a-z and 0-9.
 No other characters are possible!
 You should always start the last part of the class name with an upper case character and continue only with lower case characters or numbers.
-Avoid chamel case names like "MyFavorite"!
+Avoid cammel case names like "MyFavorite"!

 ## lists/subparts